surifirstpin/biplus_documentation/docs/README.md

  ### Customer Success

- When it comes to business establishment and success, **BI+** software is an innovation that has ability to share and collaborate ideas efficiently.
+ When it comes to business establishment and success, Bi+ software is an innovation that has ability to share and collaborate ideas efficiently.

  #### Variety of reporting components

  Usage of different type of charts, widgets, pivot tables and tabular view components to create smart and insightful reports and dashboards.

  <h2> <font color="orange">BI+ Advantages</font></h2>

  ### Explore from any device
  Create, explore and operate on any device, directly at the point of decision. **BI+** is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices.

  ### Secure Accessibility
   Share and collaborate reports with team members more securely and get the consent quickly.